The Warden | The Companions | Grey Wardens | Fereldan Nobles | Orzammar | Non-Playable Characters | Awakening | DLC Characters

 - Berserk Button:

 - Birds.
-Thirty years of being used as target practice for their... undesirables does not leave Shale with good feelings towards them, to the point where she'll stomp a bird to death if she leaves Honnleath with you when you recruit her.
+Thirty years of being used as target practice for their... undesirables does not leave Shale with good feelings towards them, to the point where she'll stomp a chicken to death if she leaves Honnleath with you when you recruit her.

 - The description of Wilhelm's death suggests that Shale may have been called 'Golem' one too many times.
 Though the real circumstances are left to speculation, Shale does nothing to dispel the impression.